Male Infertility After Prostate Cancer Treatment

 They also investigate your sperm count and motility.

-Your testes need time to recover after your treatment, so you need to wait for at least one year before having a semen analysis.
+Your testes need time to recover after treatment, so it is recommended to wait for at least one year before undergoing a semen analysis.

 Consult a reproductive urologist if you need a more detailed evaluation.